civicrm/civicrm-core/.gitlab/issue_templates/problem.md

 Comments
 ----------------------------------------
-_Anything else you would like the reviewer to note_
+_Anything else you would like the reviewer to note._